rioastamal/installer-vscode-for-web/README.md

 ## Installer VS Code for the web

 Turn your fresh cloud VM into fully functional VS Code for the web with HTTPS enabled.
+You can work from any device as long as it supports a modern web browser.

 [![VS Code for the web](https://github-production-user-asset-6210df.s3.amazonaws.com/469847/275779903-a1b52a3a-6dd7-4b6a-a754-3071fb662ac5.jpg)](https://github-production-user-asset-6210df.s3.amazonaws.com/469847/275777169-60a3fe97-3296-479a-a772-4c0649ff794b.png)